Set Up Single Sign-On

 Frequently asked questions

-Is there a metadata file that can be consumed in our IDP to configure the integration?
+Is there a metadata file that can be consumed in our IdP to configure the integration?

 Is Just-in-Time (JIT) or SCIM provisioning supported?